Clementine literature: Cosmology

 The Clementine literature speaks of cosmology, including in section 1.27–71 of the Syriac version.
 In so doing, it primarily follows the Genesis creation narrative: God creates the heavens and the Earth; creates the firmament to divide the heavenly waters into the upper and lower waters; partitions the cosmos into one abode for angels and another abode for humans; creates a separation between dry land and the seas; then creates mountains, rivers, springs, and other structures to provide a suitable living space for humans; adorns the heavens with stars; creates the sun and moon to provide light and to follow one another; creates living things which culminates in the making of man.
 The firmament is said to be made of solid ice occupying the space between the Earth and the first heaven.
 Furthermore, the Clementine literature describes the sun and moon as "indicators" insofar as they constitute signs (as opposed to causes) of the events to come on Earth.
 This coincides with the views of the church father Origen.
 Furthermore, Abraham is depicted as an astrologer who teaches astrology to the Egyptian kings.

 The Clementine literature occasionally describes the cosmology of pagans.
 Two parallel episodes occur in the Recognitions, 10:17 and 10:30, which describes a myth analogous to the cosmic egg in association with traditions attached to Orpheus: there is first a primordial chaos which, over time, solidified into an egg.
 As is with an egg, a creature began to grow inside, until at some point it broke open to produce a human that was both male and female (i.e. androgynous) named Phanetas.
 When Phanetas appeared, a light shone forth that resulted in "subsance, prudence, motion, and coition," and these in turn resulted in the creation of the heavens and the earth.
 In the first account, the description of the myth is attributed to Clement, who finds it to be ridiculous.
 In the second account, it is described in a serious manner by a "good pagan" named Nicetas.

+Scholarly interpretations

+Historian Paula Fredriksen treats the Celementine literature as evidence for an alternative strand of Christianity that maintained a positive relationship with Jewish law and practice.
+She bases this interpretation on the observation that, in this literature, Paul is never mentioned by name and may be referred to obliquely as Peter's "enemy", and that Jesus is presented as a prophet in a line stretching from Moses, and salvation is depicted as coming through Moses for Jews and through Jesus for gentiles, with each path considered legitimate.
+She also notes that the word "Christian" does not appear in reference to gentile Christ-followers, who are instead called "God-fearers".
+She reads this literature as showing that law-observant, Jewishly oriented forms of Christianity persisted well into the imperial period, despite being denounced as heretical by Church Fathers such as Eusebius and Epiphanius.